hydephp/cli/README.md

 ### Changelog

-Please see [CHANGELOG](https://github.com/hydephp/develop/blob/master/CHANGELOG.md) for more information on what has changed recently.
+Please see [CHANGELOG](https://github.com/hydephp/cli/blob/master/CHANGELOG.md) for more information on what has changed recently.

 ### Contributing

 HydePHP is an open-source project, contributions are very welcome!

-Development is made in the HydePHP Monorepo, which you can find here https://github.com/hydephp/develop.

 ### Security